VitaliiShevchenko/ModbusRTU/README.md

 # Support
 Client ID's are supported, it is therefore possible to have multiple client on the same bus.

+# Fixed
+1. The bug fixed by working with writeSingleCoil function.
+2. The name "slave" was change on the name "client"

 ### Entities
 * Discrete Inputs
 * Coils